LirazAttia/ANS-reactivity-during-VR-stimulation/README.md

 This repository includes few files that you'll need to have before you start analyzing:
 1. **Processing.py** - This file is the main file that defines the parent class "OfflineAnalysisANS", and all its methods for raw-data processing, stress-score making, and visualizing.
 2. **online_simulation.py** - This file contains child classes and methods allowing to simulate processing and visualizing the stress-score online, during an experiment.
-4. **test_offline.py** - In here you can find few tests for all the methods.
+4. **test_offline.py** - In here you can find few tests for all the methods of the offline processing.
+5. **wav_anlz.py** - few functions that allow finding initial correlation of speech data to the other processed data.
-5. **Data.csv** - An example of real raw data that serves as an input for the parent class.
+6. **Data.csv** - An example of real raw data that serves as an input for the parent class.
 It contains 4 columns: TIME, ECG, GSR, and RESP.

 # Usage
 Below is an example of the minimal usage flow required for receiving a result: